Technically, John Hardin is the first “big man on campus” at William Peace University, though he won’t enroll until the fall.

 Hardin, who will major in international business, was a starter, but not one of Green Hope’s top five scorers this past season.

-Green Hope coach John Green calls Hardin a “dream to coach” and the quintessential role player.
+Green Hope coach John Green called Hardin a “dream to coach” and the quintessential role player.

 “I don’t think I can remember a role player better than John Hardin,” Green said.
 “He knew that in order for him to get minutes and significant minutes he was going to have to box out, rebound, defend, not turn the ball over and score when he has opportunities.”

-But it was his work on defense against Roxboro Person’s highly touted Tyrone Outlaw Jr. in the state 4A playoffs that convinced Shields he was getting an elite defender.
+It was Hardin’s work on defense against Roxboro Person’s highly touted Tyrone Outlaw Jr. in the state 4A playoffs that convinced Shields he was getting an elite defender.

-Outlaw averaged 22.8 points per game but was held to 14 that night – and didn’t score a field goal in the second half with Hardin shadowing him.
+Outlaw averaged 22.8 points but was held to 14 that night – and didn’t score a field goal in the second half with Hardin shadowing him.

 “(Hardin) did really well on (Outlaw),” Shields said.
 “Defensively, I think he’ll be able to come in and do a lot of the things he did in high school just because of how physical he plays.”